Slicing Unbalanced Optimal Transport: Sliced Unbalanced OT and Unbalanced Sliced OT

-The metrization of weak$^*$ convergence is an important property when comparing measures.
-For instance, it can be leveraged to justify the well-posedness of approximating an unbalanced Wasserstein gradient flow~\cite{ambrosio2005gradient} using $\SUOT$, as done in \cite{bonet2021sliced, candau_tilh} for $\SOT$.
-Unbalanced Wasserstein gradient flows have been a key tool in deep learning theory, e.g. to prove global convergence of 1-hidden layer neural networks~\cite{chizat2018global,rotskoff2019global}.
+The metrizability of weak$^*$ convergence was not studied in related work, including in existing instances of our framework, such as partial OT \citep{bonneel2019spot,bai2022sliced}.
+In addition to complementing prior work, our result paves the way for other research directions.
+For instance, it can be used to justify the well-posedness of approximating an unbalanced Wasserstein gradient flow~\citep{ambrosio2005gradient} using $\SUOT$, as done for $\SOT$ in \citep{candau_tilh, bonet2021sliced}.
+Unbalanced Wasserstein gradient flows have been a key tool in deep learning theory, \eg, to prove global convergence of one-hidden layer neural networks~\citep{chizat2018global,rotskoff2019global}.

-We now specialize some metric and topological properties to sliced partial OT, a particular case of $\SUOT$. \Cref{thm:tv-metric} shows that our framework encompasses existing approaches and more importantly, helps complement their analysis \cite{bonneel2019spot,bai2022sliced}.